 Fresh ginger is one of the greatest ingredients in my arsenal.
 Spicy, bracing, zesty, assertive, uplifting.
-In almost every stir fry, in cocktails, in baked goods, in marinades.
+I use it in almost every stir fry, in cocktails, in baked goods, in marinades.
 It’s one of the easiest ways to add bang-for-your-buck flavor to so many dishes.

 How to Peel Ginger (with a Spoon!)

 You can surely use a traditional vegetable peeler, but the lumps and bumps of ginger make it a little hard to navigate.
-A plain old teaspoon however is a great too for peel ginger.
-The skin of ginger is very thin, so just scrap over it with the edge of a teaspoon and you’ll have ginger ready for mincing in no time.
-Here is a video showing you how to get this done!
+A plain old teaspoon however is a great tool for peeling ginger.
+The skin of ginger is very thin, so just scrape over it with the edge of a teaspoon and you’ll have peeled ginger ready for chopping or slicing or mincing in no time.

 How to Mince or Grate Fresh Ginger